pmahnke/mahnke-cocktails/recipe/kentucky_colonel_smoked.md

 base_spirits: "Bourbon, Bénédictine"
 youtube: "gZdT2GBf91I"
 excerpt: |
   The Kentucky Colonel is a classic cocktail that pays homage to the state's famous bourbon whiskey.
-It's a simple yet elegant drink that combines bourbon, Benedictine, and Angostura bitters.
+It's a simple yet elegant drink that combines bourbon, Benedictine, and Angostura Aromatic Bitters.
 The Benedictine adds a touch of sweetness and herbal notes, while the bitters balance the flavors.
 ---

 ### Ingredients